-Matthew Rodreick, NASCIC Delegate, and John Chernesky, NASCIC Vice-President, addressed the 1st of 3 questions for our session: How can SCI consumers participate and provide meaningful input to help researchers as they set priorities and design projects?
-Matthew started out with asking "Are We in the
+Matthew Rodreick, NASCIC Delegate, and John Chernesky, NASCIC Vice-President, addressed the 1st of 3 questions for our session: How can SCI consumers participate and provide meaningful input to help

 System?", we meaning people living with SCI and their families.
 If you look at the system of science, there are competing institutional incentives ingrained into funding, peer review, publication, biases or conventions in the science, the iterative nature of science, etc. This leads to a system which encourages scientists to be risk averse.
-The community living with SCI, however, has little to no effective mechanism to influence any of that.
-What we need is a transformation of the relationship between those living with a SCI and those who research it.
-Our community tells us that they want to be involved in the setting of research priorities and in the designing of projects.
+The community living with SCI, however, has little to no effective mechanism to influence any of that. need is a transformation of the relationship between those living with a SCI and those who research it.
+Our community tells to be involved in the iic that they want setting of research priorities and in the designing of projects.
 Our community also tells us that they need to understand more about research and the research process because there are very few avenues or resources by which they know how to obtain this information.
 Translated by Rodreick, "We do know what we know".
 We know what it's like to live with SCI, which is something that no one else knows."
 This knowledge and expertise is of value within the research process.